Philippine Leader Duterte Calls North Korea's Kim Jong Un A 'Hero Of Everybody'

 “That chubby face that looks kind.
 That son of a b**ch.
 If he commits a mistake, the Far East will become an arid land.
 It must be stopped, this nuclear war.”

-Philippine leader’s rhetoric has, apparently, changed.
+The Philippine leader’s rhetoric has, apparently, changed.
 “I admire you.
 You know how to time your moves,” is what Duterte would say to Kim if he had a chance to speak to him in person.

 The two have met before.
 Speaking of their meeting, Duterte said Kim appeared to be an “amiable, jolly good fellow.”
 According to Reuters, he concluded the news conference with the following statement.